-2.0 Recommendations 2.1 The Committee is asked to • Consider the contents of the report and consider the recommendations.
-3.0 Background 3.1 Members will recall that Belfast Policing and Community Safety Partnership commissioned a number of pieces of work in early 2017 with the aim of better understanding the emerging culture of large groups of young people gathering in parks/open spaces and moving around those spaces (transient young people).
-3.2 The following work was undertaken: Consultation with 11 organisations across the city working with young people and those who have a knowledge or understanding of the issues surrounding 'transient youth' Consultation with 450 young people over 4 weekends across two locations known for having issues with anti-social behaviour i.e. Lagan Walkway and Falls Park Best practice review (local, national and international) on working with young people deemed at risk of getting involved in crime and anti-social behaviour and/or deemed 'transient'.
-3.3 The following learning has been gathered from this work: Many of the young people want to gather in this way with their friends and socialise without the parameters of structured youth provision Young people say they feel safe socialising in this way Only a small number of the young people in any group are causing issues, however, the wider community are often intimidated by the size of the gatherings Whilst young people say they feel safe in these gatherings, there is evidence of their vulnerability to more serious offences e.g. drug dealers and sexual assault Drug and alcohol abuse is leading to the worst of the anti-social behaviour with contributory factors such as boredom or little for young people to do at the weekend Social media and the positive changes in the city in terms of ease of movement, make it easier for large gatherings of young people Diversionary activities are extremely limited in their long term impact and can actually geographically displace the issues.
+Recommendations The Committee is asked to Consider the contents of the report and consider the recommendations.
+Background Members will recall that Belfast Policing and Community Safety Partnership commissioned a number of pieces of work in early 2017 with the aim of better understanding the emerging culture of large groups of young people gathering in parks/open spaces and moving around those spaces (transient young people).
+The following work was undertaken: Consultation with 11 organisations across the city working with young people and those who have a knowledge or understanding of the issues surrounding 'transient youth' Consultation with 450 young people over 4 weekends across two locations known for having issues with anti-social behaviour i.e. Lagan Walkway and Falls Park Best practice review (local, national and international) on working with young people deemed at risk of getting involved in crime and anti-social behaviour and/or deemed 'transient'.
+The following learning has been gathered from this work: Many of the young people want to gather in this way with their friends and socialise without the parameters of structured youth provision Young people say they feel safe socialising in this way Only a small number of the young people in any group are causing issues, however, the wider community are often intimidated by the size of the gatherings Whilst young people say they feel safe in these gatherings, there is evidence of their vulnerability to more serious offences e.g. drug dealers and sexual assault Drug and alcohol abuse is leading to the worst of the anti-social behaviour with contributory factors such as boredom or little for young people to do at the weekend Social media and the positive changes in the city in terms of ease of movement, make it easier for large gatherings of young people Diversionary activities are extremely limited in their long term impact and can actually geographically displace the issues.
 The focus needs to be on engaging young people in longer term developmental activities No youth work organisation can engage effectively with a young person who is under the influence of drugs or alcohol.
-The only focus at that point is harm reduction and keeping the young person safe The resource pressures on youth organisations trying to address these issues is having a The resource pressures on youth organisations trying to address these issues is having a Page 16 detrimental impact on their ability to assist
+The only focus at that point is harm reduction and keeping the young person safe The resource pressures on youth organisations trying to address these issues is having a Page 10 detrimental impact on their ability to assist